 CTA - What exactly do you want your consumer to do?
 What steps must they follow?
 The example here would be “Click here to subscribe”

 Media - Pictures and videos are great ways of showing your product in action.
 Media allows the consumer to engage with your products in a way that text cannot.
 It is essential, however, that these additional media items remain on message and do not distract clients from the CTA.

-This is a more organic way of attracting customers - as opposed to the PPC landing page whereby you have paid to redirect the consumer to your landing page.
+This is a more organic way of attracting customers - as opposed to the paid search landing page whereby you have paid to redirect the consumer to your landing page.

 Every search engine has its own algorithm to produce its SERP - and this algorithm is very often a closely guarded secret - as is the case with Google.
 There are, however, certain factors we know and can use to our advantage to propel our SEO campaigns.

-The title of your page that appears as a blue link on the SERP.
+The title of your SEO landing page that appears as a blue link on the SERP.